OcelotHero/miniRT/res/materials/Readme.txt

-	undeclared key-value pair are set to default invalid key can be ignored and program can proceed normally without printing error
+	undeclared key-value pair are set to default invalid key can be ignored and program can proceed normally without printing error when texture key is found and valid, albedo and spec_color is initialized to ones

 //------------------------------------------------------------------------------
 Memory layout packing for the attribute values: